fjvallarino/monomer/tasks.md

   - Handle window title, maximize, etc
     - Also handle as requests?
     - Provide a way of exiting application/close window handler
-  - TextOverflow in TextStyle?
-  - Handle onBlur/onFocus in all focusable widgets
   - Avoid findNextFocus on unfocusable children (listView items)
   - Restore focus to previous widget when zstack changes (dialog situation)
     - Also think about not losing focus because of click (when onlyTopFocusable is active)
-  - Find way of avoiding hover effects when widget is not in the top layer
-    - Hover should only be active for top level item
-      - I need to think a way of setting a layer state for zstack
   - Button should change color when clicked/actioned
   - Add Maps on Theme to handle user widget settings
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)